Frequently asked questions about swisscovery

 Can I pay my fees directly at the library?

 It is not possible to make payments directly on site at the ZHAW University Library.
-In libraries in which this has been possible until now, you will generally still be able to pay your fees directly on site.
+In other libraries it is sometimes possible to pay on site.
 Please enquire in advance whether this service is still offered.
 However, fees that have already been billed by SLSP can no longer be settled on site and must be paid using the QR bill.
 The libraries only have access to the university platform and cannot access the central SLSP billing system.

 Who should I contact if my bill contains an error?